-Non-binding Expression of Interest
+Steel Holdings Expression of Interest

 On November 19, 2020, the Company's Board of Directors (the "Board") received a preliminary, non-binding expression of interest (the "Expression of Interest") from Steel Partners Holdings L.P. ("Steel Holdings") to acquire all of the outstanding shares of common stock not already owned by Steel Holdings or its affiliates for a combination of cash and Steel Holdings 6% Series A Preferred Units, which would imply a value per share of common stock in the range of \$0.65 to \$0.72 per share.
 The Expression of Interest was filed as an exhibit to a Schedule 13D/A filed with the SEC by Steel Holdings and certain of its affiliates on November 19, 2020.
 The Board has established a special committee comprised solely of independent directors (the "Acquisition Proposal Special Committee") authorized to retain independent legal and financial advisors and to review, evaluate, negotiate and approve or disapprove the Expression of Interest, and to explore alternative strategies or transactions.
-As set forth in the Expression of Interest, the shares outstanding of the Company not owned by Steel Holdings and its affiliates and related parties.
+The Acquisition Proposal Special Committee announced on January 11, 2021 that it had retained financial advisors and legal counsel.
+As set forth in the Expression of Interest, the proposed transaction will be subject to the approval of the Acquisition Proposal Special Committee, as well as a non-waivable condition requiring approval of a majority of the shares outstanding of the Company not owned by Steel Holdings and its affiliates and related parties.
 The Board resolutions establishing the Acquisition Proposal Special Committee expressly provide that the Board will not approve the proposed transaction contemplated by the Expression of Interest or any alternative thereto without a prior favorable recommendation by the Acquisition Proposal Special Committee.